 - They’ll put you in a holding cell.
 If there are a lot of arrests, you will have to wait, sometimes for many hours, before you get processed.

-- The first thing you will have to to is you must answer some basic questions, such as what is your legal name, street address, date of birth and contact person.
+- The first thing you will have to is you must answer some basic questions, such as what your legal name is, street address, date of birth and contact person.

 - Also, you will also be asked about your medical and mental history.